-One feature of figure 7 that receives lots of attention is the marked slowdown (or near halt) in the rate of improvement for average fuel economy that occurred in the 1990s.
-This was an era of relatively cheap gasoline, and, likely as a result, demand shifted away from cars and toward larger sports utility vehicles.
-Studies that more carefully take into account vehicle size and engine horsepower, such as Knittel (2009), conclude that the technological frontier of fuel-economy/vehicle-weight/engine-power possibilities continued to expand over this period, but these improvements are obscured in aggregate data by the shift in sales across vehicle size classes.
+gasoline, and, likely as a result, demand shifted away from cars and toward larger SUVs.
+18 Studies that more carefully take into account vehicle size and engine horsepower, such as Knittel (2009), conclude that the technological frontier of fuel-economy/vehicle-weight/engine-power possibilities continued to expand over this period, but these improvements are obscured in aggregate data by the shift in sales across vehicle size classes.